Dasharo/docs/docs/unified-test-documentation/dasharo-security/200-tpm-support.md

 ```

-## TPM002.001 Verify TPM version (firmware)
+## TPM001.004 TPM Support (BIOS)

 **Test description**

-This test aims to verify that the TPM version is correctly recognized by the
+This test aims to verify that the TPM is initialized correctly.
-firmware.

 **Test configuration data**